agentejo/cockpit-docs/reference/CLI/index.md

 ### ./cp create-lang

-Create language file for brhe backend in `config/i18n`.
+Create language file for the admin ui in `config/i18n`.

 _Arguments_